I am asked all the time, “How many maintenance planners and supervisors do we need?

 Is data accessible?

-How many different responsibilities are placed on the planner or foremen, outside of their regular duties?
+How many different responsibilities are placed on the planner or supervisors, outside of their regular duties?

 When it comes to the workload for hockey parents, I think we need extra sets of parents, more hours in the day, and an organizational method resembling NASA’s command center in Houston in order to survive more than a few seasons.